odriverobotics/ODrive/README.md

 ### Mandatory parameters
 You must set:
 * `ENCODER_CPR`: Encoder Count Per Revolution (CPR).
 This is 4x the Pulse Per Revolution (PPR) value.
 * `POLE_PAIRS`: This is the number of magnet poles in the rotor, divided by two.
+You can simply count the number of magnets in the rotor, if you can see them.
 * `brake_resistance`: This is the resistance of the brake resistor.
 If you are not using it, you may set it to 0.0f.

 ### Tuning parameters